shuzhao-li/yung/chapters/0_APPENDIX.md

 the eminent Professor of the Chinese Language and Literature in Oxford University.
 In 1873 he accompanied the second detachment of
-Chinese students to this country, and is at pres- ent under appointment as interpreter to the
+Chinese students to this country, and is at present under appointment as interpreter to the
-Chinese Legation soon to be established at Wash- ington.
+Chinese Legation soon to be established at Washington.

-APPENDIX 53

 The other, Wong Fun, went to Scotland in
 1850, and after two years general study entered